longyanchen/longyanchen.github.io/about.md

 permalink: /about/
 ---

-I am an English and Chinese blog writer.
+I am a bilingual (English and Chinese) blog writer.